tliu/top10tweets/README.md

 It’s important to us to basically know how many times a tweet has appeared in every minute from 1...n before the current time, so the data structures on the backend are as follows:

-- A deque with a dictionary of tweet id -> count for how many tweets of that id showed up during that minute.
+- A deque with a dictionaries of tweet id -> count for how many tweets of that id showed up during each minute.
 Each dictionary is stored at index 1..n where the index is how many minutes before the current time it showed up.
 Basically at each index there’s a bucket full of tweets that occurred during that minute and how often they occurred.
 - The best data structure to find the “best n” items is a heap, so I’m using a heap to keep track of the actual count of occurences of tweets in the rolling window.
 Each heap node holds on to the tweet id, number of occurences, text and author.
 The heap is sorted by number of occurences, so we can easily get the x most popular tweets.
 - I have an additional map of tweet id -> reference of node in heap to facilitate quickly finding the appropriate nodes to modify counts and/or remove the nodes when needed.